 J. Michael Dew was born and raised in northwestern Pennsylvania, a region he often explores in his writing.
-He is the author of Gadly Plain, a coming-of-age story about a girl forced to stare down a terrible darkness and The Land of Silence, a gripping, oftentimes disturbing tale of wicked lies and unthinkable acts.
+He is the author of Gadly Plain, a coming-of-age story about a girl forced to stare down a terrible darkness and All the Bad Things, a gripping, oftentimes disturbing tale of wicked lies and unthinkable acts.
 He is currently on the faculty at Georgia State University in Atlanta where he makes his home with his wife and three daughters.

 "[Gadly Plain] sweeps us up into the rich yet simple world of an orphaned girl and a mysterious donkey, a world both familiar and mystical, melancholic and full of hope."
 Eric Wilson, New York Times bestselling author of Fireproof and October Baby.